-Marla Esser Cloos (aka The Green Home Coach) is the founder and co-host of Green Gab, a weekly podcast where she and co-host Tony Pratte of The Sound Room, talk all things green.
-Marla is NAHB Master Certified Green Professional and LEED AP, She works with individual consumers, homeowners, builders, remodelers, realtors and is a frequent writer and speaker on the topic of sustainability.
+Marla Esser Cloos (aka The Green Home Coach) is the founder of Everyday Green Home, a weekly podcast where she and occasional co-host Tony Pratte, of The Sound Room, talk all things residential green.
+Marla is a NAHB Master Certified Green Professional, LEED AP, and Wellness Within Your Walls certified professional, who works with individual consumers, homeowners, builders, remodelers, and realtors.
+She is a frequent writer and speaker on the topic of sustainability.
 Her online shop, Everyday Green Home, offers a curated set of products for a safer, healthier, and greener life.

 What you’ll learn